Our resident editor shared some tips for surviving not just the Florentine heat but also how to stay safe when visiting the city.

-In this article I cover some basic points for travel safety when visiting the city of Florence, particularly in the busier months.
-Like any major tourist capital Florence has its fair share of petty crime, but remember that the advice given for Florence is just as valid for any other city which has an influx of tourists.
+Like any major tourist capital Florence has its fair share of petty crime, but remember that any advice given for Florence is just as valid for any other city which has an influx of tourists.

-Only take the most important things with you out on the town.
+Only take the most important things with you out.
 That means, take credit-cards, and a little cash.
 Get rid of everything else in your wallet, whether its business cards, receipts, or family photos.
 Just leave it in your apartment.
 You’ll travel lighter too and with so much to see, every little helps.

 Again, I always begin from the position that anything in my outside pockets is open for pick-pocketing.
 Think of it in this way and you’ll soon be able to work out how you can put the items around your body.
 Leaving a camera anywhere apart from around your neck, is just inviting trouble in my opinion.
 Tissues, bits of paper and leaflets that they handout all over the place announcing events, fine!
 A specific feature of Florence is that most of the tourist attractions involve looking up, so you spend less time looking about your vicinity.